Related Links

 1. First, you will need to pick out the cities you will use from around the world to navigate from.
 Get a globe or world map and look for interesting places.
 You should pick your hometown, a location along the equator, and at least two cities from each hemisphere.

-6. You should see a circular picture of constellations and stars.
-This is the view you can see if you lay down in your backyard tonight, with your head toward the south pole and your feet toward the north pole.
+4. You should see a circular picture of constellations and stars, like the one below.
 You might notice some of the names of constellations because they are also the names of astrological signs like Pisces, Aries, Gemini or Leo.

-7. Print out this page using a color printer and write the name of the city on the page.
-You can also save the picture to your computer by right-clicking on it and selecting save (for a PC) or by clicking and dragging the picture onto your desktop (for a MAC).
+1. Print out this page using a color printer and write the name of the city on the page.
+You can also save the picture to your computer by right-clicking on it and selecting save (for a PC) or by clicking and dragging the picture onto your desktop (for a Mac).

-8. Now repeat steps 2–7 for all of your other cities around the world.
+2. Now repeat steps 2–5 for all of your other cities around the world.
 Be sure to write the name of the city on each page so you don't get them mixed up!
+Also make sure you keep the date constant for each city.

 City Country Hemisphere